The wild wild west is in full action.

 With four games to go, Oklahoma City owns a slim 2½-game advantage over the Clippers.
 LA needs to win out and get some help from the Thunder if they ever want to reach Oklahoma City’s point.
 This one is probably out of reach for the Clippers.
 Oklahoma City’s only threat is Denver.

 Final four games: vs. Minnesota (Thurs., April 5); at LA Clippers (Sat., April 7); vs. Portland (Mon., April 9); at Minnesota (Wed., April 11)We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!